matias-ceau/scripts/docs/scripts/ardour-open.sh.md

+# Open Ardour Session (ardour-open.sh)

 ---

-Open an ardour session using dmenu to select from available projects.
+A script to open an Ardour session selected from a list.

 ---